vøiddo · reddit hub · dupe-detector proof

 dupe-detector.

-A Reddit-native duplicate-review tool with a simple promise: show repeat posts before they become moderator cleanup.
-This page turns the existing app listing, Devpost submission, demo video, and feedback threads into one shareable proof surface.
+A Reddit-native duplicate-review tool with a simple promise: show repeat posts before they become moderator cleanup, then redirect the right ones toward a canonical thread instead of just removing them.
+This page turns the app listing, Devpost submission, demo video, and feedback threads into one shareable proof surface.

 public project Devpost live